-The University may take immediate action to eliminate hostile environments and address any effects on the Complainant and community prior to the initiation of any Investigation and/or formal Grievance Process.
+The University may take immediate action to eliminate hostile environments and address any effects on the Complainant and community prior to the initiation of any Investigation Such supportive measures may be implemented by the University regardless of whether a party files a Formal Complaint of Sexual Misconduct.
+If a Formal Complaint is filed by a Complainant, the Complainant or Respondent may request and the University may implement interim measures as may be necessary to assure the safety and well-being of the participants in the Grievance Process, to maintain an environment free from harassment, discrimination, or retaliation and to protect the safety and well-being of the University Community.
 These measures will be taken to minimize the burden on the Complainant while respecting due process rights of the Respondent.
-Supportive Measures for involved students may include, but are not limited to, counseling services, medical assistance, modifications to on-campus housing, modifications to parking permissions, academic support referrals, modifications to academic or work situations, instituting a No Contact Order between the parties in a complaint, and reporting criminal behavior to the Texas Tech Police Department or local law enforcement agencies.

 Additionally, the University may pursue Emergency Removal, altering the University status of the Respondent.
 Supportive Measures may be implemented and will be evaluated on a case-by-case basis.
 Supportive Measures may be kept in place through the conclusion of any review, investigation, resolution, or appeal process.
 Supportive Measures can be implemented regardless of whether or not the Complainant pursues a Formal Complaint or criminal action.

 The Title IX Coordinator is available to help students understand the Grievance Process and identify resources.
 Remedies may be implemented after a determination regarding responsibility in the Grievance Process to restore and preserve equal educational opportunities to the Complainant.